 Why Challenge Success?

-Before the COVID-19 pandemic, school administrators were discussing many of the concerns outlined in the video and research.
-Cathedral Catholic’s WCEA/WASC self-study process for school accreditation also helped affirm the need to dive-deeper in the hard work of school improvement, despite the fact that we have a really good school with really good people.
+Cathedral Catholic’s WCEA/WASC self-study process for school accreditation affirmed the need for a deeper-dive in the hard work of school improvement, despite the fact that we have a really good school with really good people.

 Over the past few years, the spiritual and emotional health, well-being, and academic engagement of our students has been a growing concern.
 The school anticipates an increase in student struggles this year, given the on-going pandemic and the social unrest over the past few months.
 Furthermore, school administrators seek to commit to and sustain a culture of balance and well-being for adults in our community.
 We want all constituents to be explicitly taught strategies to promote emotional and physical well-being, as well as skills to cope with stress and worry.